MatthewT1/showTimeTexter/README.md

 to  - The person you want to text.
 Usually these are just phonenumber@carrier.com, see http://solutions.csueastbay.edu/questions.php?questionid=348 for more info.

-After changing those just do `python main.py` and see what happens and throw in a bug report if it doesn't work.
+After changing those just do `python main.py` to test everything out - please submit a bug report if it doesn't work.

+To have it run automatically you can use Chron on Macs/*nix or Scheduled Tasks on Windows.